Rusca8/WK2_choose_one_voice/README.md

-# [NOT WORKING PROPERLY, DON'T DO IT FOR NOW] WK2 Choose One Voice
+# WK2 Choose One Voice
 > Anki add-on to erase one of the two audio speakers coming with the 'WaniKani Ultimate 2: Electric Boogaloo' deck.

 ## How does it work?
-Each note with audio in WK2 has two audios* (first Female, then Male) in a field named 'Audio'.
+Each note with audio in WK2 has an even number of audios* ordered always in couples Female-Male, in a field named 'Audio'.
-The script finds each of those notes and keeps only the first or the second of the audios, depending on what speaker you choose.
+The script finds each of those even notes and keeps only the even or the odd audios, depending on what speaker you choose.

-When executed, any card with only one audio in the 'Audio' field is left as it is.
+When executed, any card with an even number of audios in the 'Audio' field is left as it is.
+Also, since 4 becomes 2, the script adds a · in between the processed audios as a mark to avoid processing them ever again.
+_...so you can use it on the same deck again if you ever get new cards with an update._

-_* Actually, a really small part of the notes come with only one of the audios._
+_* Actually, a really small part of the notes come with only one (or even three) audios.
+See the Analysis at the bottom._

 ## How to use it
+_Disclaimer: Before doing anything I'd recommend making a backup with the programming info and multimedia, just in case...
+I won't take any responsibility of weird not-expected side effects._
+_However, you can check at the bottom the analysis I made to make sure it works properly._

 ### Adding the script to anki
 1. Find the add-ons folder (```addons21```) in your computer (you can access it from anki at ```tools/add-ons/open addons folder```).
 2. Download this repository (you just need the ```choose_one_voice``` folder).